harquail/nook_foldlings_thesis/markdown_chapters/33_UI_Interface_Data_Structures.md

 ##Planes

 Planes are an enclosed shape, bounded by edges.
-Plane are detected from edges by traversing the directed edge graph, as describe in  **>>TODO: CITE MARISSA HERE**.
+Plane are detected from edges by traversing the directed edge graph, as described in  **>>TODO: CITE MARISSA HERE**.
 They are drawn as colored areas in the two-dimensional sketch, and simulated in the 3D preview as shapes that rotate about a pivot point.
 In order to simulate the planes in 3D, we construct parent-child relationships between the planes, which determine how they move during simulation.

 ![Planes in a simple sketch, numbered by ancestry.
 Starting at the root plane 1, each successive plane is the child of the previous numbered plane.](figures/33_UI_Interface_Data_Structures/boxfold_planes.png)